mkaito/mkaito.github.com/_posts/2010-07-29-writing-a-wiki-engine.markdown

 above is easy enough to quickly create categorical or topical index pages by hand.
 Let the humans do the thinking, let the computers do the work.
 Not the other way around, or any other way.

+## Wrapping it up

+I've already spent some time working on this project, I've dubbed "Piki" (guess why *=P*), and it's steadily moving along.
+Once it is production ready, I'll share the code and the choices that led me to the specific technologies used in the process.
+The whole project is being written from the start to serve as an educational example, so there will be lots of comments and no magic hackery going on.
+Stay tuned!